christinecastillo/Spatial_Ecology_R_2025/Code/R_Proyect.md

 });
 ```

-This process was repeated for 2022 and 2024, generating three median images per year.
+This process was repeated for 2022 and 2024.

 ### Sentinel 2 image for July 2022: